The Art of Ministry

 - In the fall of the first year, students take a one-semester introduction to ministry course.

-- In the next two academic years or in the intermediate summers, students complete two, 200-hour internship placements in congregational, chaplaincy, nonprofit, or other ministry settings.
+- In the next two academic years or in the intermediate summers, students complete one, 300-hour internship placement in a congregational, chaplaincy, nonprofit, or another ministry setting.

-- In the fall of the third year, students complete a one-semester capstone course emphasizing cumulative and integrative reflection on the M.Div. learning experience and professional development skills that support the job search process.
+- In the third year, students complete a one-semester capstone course emphasizing cumulative and integrative reflection on the MDiv learning experience and professional development skills that support the job search process.

 Ministry cannot be reduced to technical knowledge of the sort one finds in an instruction manual.
 Instead, a well-formed minister possesses wisdom about their work, not unlike the wisdom a skilled craftsperson brings to their art.
 Ministry wisdom can only be learned through intentional and critical reflection on practice and experience.
 In that process, students begin to understand the instincts, habits, virtues, and skills that hang together in complex and organic ways and that nourish the life and work of ministry.
 The Art of Ministry program attends to three related sources of ministry wisdom: ministerial identity, ministry practice, and theological reflection.